The TARGIT-A International Steering Committee, EBCC March 2010

-Professor Jayant Vaidya is Professor of Surgery and Oncology at the University College London and a Consultant Surgeon at the Whittington, Royal Free and University College London Hospitals.
+Professor Jayant Vaidya is Professor of Surgery and Oncology at the University College London.
+His private practice is at the London Clinic and King Edward VII hospital, and St Johns and St Elizabeth hospital.
 He specialises in the diagnosis and treatment of benign diseases of the breast and breast cancer

 He pioneered the concept and invented the surgical technique of targeted intraoperative radiotherapy (Intrabeam TARGIT IORT) along with Professor Michael Baum and Professor Tobias.
 They led the TARGIT-A randomised clinical trial to assess the clinical effectiveness of TARGIT IORT.